Health insurance: Public or private hospitals?

 If you worry about the increasing premiums, it is best to opt for a public hospital and make use of the subsidies provided by MediShield Life plan.

-But if you prefer to stay in a private hospital, be mentally and financially prepared for the potentially bigger amount of money you will be paying especially when the subsidies from Medishield Life for private hospital are reduced to 25% from 35%.
+But if you prefer to stay in a private hospital, be mentally and financially prepared for the higher premiums you will be paying.

-Having said that, you can also opt to downgrade to a lower coverage private Shield Plan as the premium rises with your age.
+Having said that, you can also opt to downgrade to a lower coverage private Shield Plan for example, for hospitalisation in public hospitals (wards A and B) as the premium rises with your age.

 Ready to start?